-

 FOPV refers to the number of views a product’s detail page receives when the product is the Featured Offer (previously called the Buy Box).

-FY stands for Full Year - a 12-month accounting period used to measure financial and operational performance.
+FY stands for Fiscal Year - a 12-month accounting period used to measure financial and operational performance.

 GMS stands for Gross Merchandise Sales - the total dollar value of all products sold through Amazon, before any deductions like returns, shipping costs, or fees.